 Does NMN Really Work?
 How to Know if It's Doing Anything

-NMN demonstrably raises NAD+ levels in human blood — that is settled.
-Whether that NAD+ increase produces noticeable subjective changes is where most people's frustration begins, because the timeline and the subtlety of effects do not match supplement marketing expectations.
+NMN demonstrably raises NAD+ levels in human blood, that is settled.
+Whether that NAD+ increase produces noticeable subjective changes is where most people's frustration begins, because the timeline and the subtlety of effects don't match supplement marketing expectations.

 The problem is detection, not efficacy.
 If you started taking NMN at age 40 with the goal of "anti-aging," what would success even feel like on a Tuesday afternoon?
-NAD+ restoration works at the mitochondrial and genomic level — improving ATP production efficiency, supporting DNA repair through PARP1, and activating sirtuin-mediated gene expression.
+NAD+ restoration works at the mitochondrial and genomic level, improving ATP production efficiency, supporting DNA repair through PARP1, and activating sirtuin-mediated gene expression.
 These are processes you cannot feel.
 You do not sense your mitochondria becoming 15% more efficient.
-You do not feel a PARP1 enzyme repairing a double-strand DNA break.
+You don't feel a PARP1 enzyme repairing a double-strand DNA break.

-What some people do notice — and what clinical trials have measured — are downstream proxies: improved exercise recovery (faster return to baseline heart rate, less delayed-onset muscle soreness), slightly better sleep quality, improved fasting glucose numbers on bloodwork, and sustained energy without caffeine dependence.
-These effects are modest, gradual, and easily attributed to other lifestyle factors — which is why "I don't feel anything" is the number one reason people quit.
+What some people do notice, and what clinical trials have measured.
+Are downstream proxies: improved exercise recovery (faster return to baseline heart rate, less delayed-onset muscle soreness), slightly better sleep quality, improved fasting glucose numbers on bloodwork, and sustained energy without caffeine dependence.
+These effects are modest, gradual, and easily attributed to other lifestyle factors, which is why "I do not feel anything" is the number one reason people quit.

 The most objective way to verify NMN is working: test your intracellular NAD+ levels before starting and again at 8–12 weeks.
 Companies like Jinfiniti offer at-home NAD+ blood tests ($99–149).
 If your NAD+ level has increased meaningfully (typically 40–100% above baseline on a 250–500 mg daily dose), the supplement is working biochemically regardless of whether you feel different.
 If NAD+ has not changed, the product quality, dose, or your individual absorption may be the issue.